Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Introduction

-\begin{theo} Any semi-positive loop in $\bHn$ bounds a unique complete maximal surface in $\Hn$. \end{theo} In this paper, a semi-positive loop is not necessarily smooth.
+\begin{theo}[\sc Asymptotic Plateau problem] Any semi-positive loop in $\bHn$ bounds a unique complete maximal surface in $\Hn$. \end{theo} In this paper, a semi-positive loop is not necessarily smooth.
 Also note that a properly embedded surface might not be complete and so the completeness condition is not vacuous.

-On the other hand, we will show in section~\ref{sec:Submanifolds} that complete spacelike surfaces limit on semi-positive loops in $\bHn$, and so the main Theorem~\ref{t:MainTheo1} may be understood as identifying semi-positivity as the condition on curves in $\bHn$ that corresponds to complete maximality for surfaces in $\Hn$.
+On the other hand, we will show in section~\ref{sec:Submanifolds} that complete spacelike surfaces limit on semi-positive loops in $\bHn$, and so Theorem~\ref{t:MainTheo1} may be understood as identifying semi-positivity as the condition on curves in $\bHn$ that corresponds to complete maximality for surfaces in $\Hn$.

 The uniqueness part of the theorem is strikingly different from the corresponding setting in hyperbolic space where the uniqueness of solutions of the asymptotic Plateau problem fails in general for some quasi-symmetric curves as shown by Anderson, Wang and Huang \cite{Anderson:1983aa,Wang:2012aa,Huang:2015aa}.